xinjiav3/NileBrownGame/navigation/about.md

 Here are some places I have lived.

 <comment>
-Flags are made using the Wikipedia site and JavaScript
+Flags are made using Wikipedia images
 </comment>

 <style>